HORSE BIT FIT

 I am a member of Barefootworks, co-author of Barefoot Horsekeeping – The Integrated Horse and saddle fitter with LM Saddles.

 I have three horses Harry, Breeagh and Piper.
-Breeagh and I are just starting out together under saddle – the photo is our first sit with tack on.
+Breeagh and I are just starting out together under saddle.
 Harry and I enjoy classical riding and Piper has the important job of being their companion.
 I also have two dogs, Oitir and Bear who are usually with me where ever I go.